-Nutrition (Healthy lifestyle) Policy
+Nutrition (Healthy Lifestyle) Policy

-We are committed alongside with MOPH to pay attention in improving School-Aged Students eating habits and behaviours both at school and home.
+We are committed alongside MOPH to pay attention on improving school-aged students' eating habits and behaviours both at school and home.

-To help students to have the energy to meet their requirements in studies and extra-curricular activities, we should ensure that they have at least three (3) meals a day: breakfast, lunch, dinner, and healthy snacks according to the following guidelines:
+To help students have the energy to meet their requirements in studies and extra-curricular activities, we should ensure that they have at least three (3) meals a day: breakfast, lunch, dinner, and healthy snacks according to the following guidelines:

-- Porridge, glass of water/milk or cheese or yogurt in the morning - At least one portion of meat, seafood, or poultry, or a plate of lentil or beans or any other type of legumes to gain enough protein - Minimizing the quantities of fats eaten; using small quantities of cooking oil, eating boiled or grilled food instead of fried food, and reducing quantities of fast-food intake. - Eating one source of starchy food, e.g., bread, macaroni, yam, rice, or corn to gain enough carbohydrates - Eating a plate of salad or vegetables and at least three portions of fresh fruit per day. - Eating large quantities of high-fibre foods, which are found in the grains (for example quinoa, millet) as in vegetables and fruit as well. - Eating vegetables and fruits as a snack alongside three meals as they contain large quantities of water, vitamins, salts, minerals, and fibres, all of which greatly strengthen a healthy body. - Reducing quantities of sweets, chocolate, and chips eaten, as they contain large quantities of sugar, salts and fats which accumulates fats in the body.
+- Porridge, glass of water/milk or cheese or yogurt in the morning - At least one portion of meat, seafood, or poultry, or a plate of lentil or beans or any other type of legumes to gain enough protein - Minimising the quantities of fats eaten; using small quantities of cooking oil, eating boiled or grilled food instead of fried food, and reducing quantities of fast-food intake - Eating one source of starchy food, e.g., bread, macaroni, yam, rice, or corn to gain enough carbohydrates - Eating a plate of salad or vegetables and at least three portions of fresh fruit per day - Eating large quantities of high-fibre foods, which are found in the grains (for example quinoa, millet) as well as in fruit and vegetables - Eating fruits and vegetables as a snack alongside three meals as they contain large quantities of water, vitamins, salts, minerals, and fibres, all of which greatly strengthen a healthy body - Reducing quantities of sweets, chocolate, and chips eaten, as they contain large quantities of sugar, salts and fats which accumulate fats in the body.
 If there is no way to avoid eating them; they should be eaten in small portions after the main meal, not as an individual snack.